sts10/sts10.github.io/_posts/2023-01-10-cloud-backups.markdown

 restic -r b2:bucketname:path/to/repo init
 ```

+## The paranoia sets in?

+Last night in bed, Tarsnap's motto came back to me: "Online backups for the truly paranoid".
+I wondered if I shouldn't be relying on Restic's encryption and instead pay the ~$8 per month for Tarsnap.
+Maybe that'll be enough impetus for me to learn and explore Tarsnap in the future (there's [a book on mastering it](https://www.tiltedwindmillpress.com/product/tarsnap-mastery-online-backups-for-the-truly-paranoid/)).
+No rule that I can't do both for a few months before deleting the S3 bucket.

 ## Bonus: A use-case for Bottle

 A while back, I wrote a shell wrapper around age and tar that I called [Bottle](https://github.com/sts10/bottle).
 Given a directory, it tar's it, compressing it with [Zstandard](https://facebook.github.io/zstd/), then encrypts the resulting file using [age](https://github.com/FiloSottile/age) using a set key file.